It's a Sin: Release

 The first single from Actually was originally slated to be "Heart", but Pet Shop Boys manager Tom Watkins advised them that EMI considered "It's a Sin" to be the most commercial option.
 "It's a Sin" preceded the album's September release on 15 June 1987 and became the Pet Shop Boys' second number one hit in the UK after "West End Girls".
 It held the top spot for three weeks during its six weeks in the top 10, and it was the nation's eighth best-selling single of 1987.

 "It's a Sin" has sold at least 500,000 copies in the UK and is certified Gold by BPI.

 With 40 million streams as of May 2024, it is the duo's third most streamed song in the UK.
 It received a boost of nearly 250% in sales and streams after the 2021 premiere of It's a Sin, a television series about the AIDS crisis of the 1980s that was named after the song.

 "It's a Sin" was a bestseller across Europe, reaching number two on the European Hot 100 Singles chart in 1987.
-It was number one in Austria, Denmark, Finland, West Germany, Ireland, Norway, Portugal, Spain, Sweden, and Switzerland, and in the top 10 in Belgium, Greece, Italy, and the Netherlands.
-The song also reached number one in South Africa and Zimbabwe and the top 10 in Canada, the United States, Australia, and New Zealand (see Charts).
+It was number one in Austria, Denmark, Finland, West Germany, Ireland, Luxembourg, Norway, Poland, Portugal, Spain, Sweden, and Switzerland, and in the top 3 in Belgium, Greece, Italy, and the Netherlands.
+The song also reached number one in Israel, South Africa and Zimbabwe and the top 10 in Canada, the United States, Australia, and New Zealand (see Charts).